wacncontent/CustomizeTool/removeCommentOutput/articles/site-recovery/site-recovery-network-design.md

 	![Azure networks](./media/site-recovery-network-design/ASR_NetworkDesign7.png)

 - To ensure that the IP address for the VM is retained, in the VM properties in Site Recovery we'll specify that the same IP address should be used.
-Then nafter failover Site Recover will assign the specified IP address to the VM.
+Then after failover Site Recover will assign the specified IP address to the VM.
 	![Azure networks](./media/site-recovery-network-design/ASR_NetworkDesign8.png)